astrolabsoftware/fink/docs/topics.md

 Each stream subset from a particular filter is identified by a topic (ID).
 This stream can be accessed outside via its topic, and several users can poll the data from the same topic (see [fink-client](https://github.com/astrolabsoftware/fink-client)).
 Note that if the filters reduce the size of the stream, they do not filter the content of alerts, i.e. you will receive the full information of alerts distributed.

-Below we summarise the available Fink topics:
+Below we summarise the default Fink topics:

 | Name | Link | Contents |
 |:--------|:-------|:--------|